Frequently Asked Questions

 While a master degree is not required, the majority of our accepted students complete their master degree prior to admission for the Ph.D. degree.
 The equivalent of a four-year American baccalaureate degree is required for application.

 Not necessarily, but it is considered when provided.

 What Master programs are offered at the Smeal College of Business?

 The M.S. degree at the Smeal College of Business is not offered as a stand-alone degree program, but only as an option for Ph.D. students.
-Only the Master of Business Administration (MBA) and the One-Year MAcc program are offered as a stand-alone master program at Smeal.
+Only the Master of Business Administration (MBA) and the One-Year MAcc program are offered as a stand-alone master programs at Smeal.
 The Master of Accounting (MAcc) is offered as an integrated program along with a Smeal bachelor degree or as a One-Year MAcc program delivered in an executive format and designed for high-potential college graduates from Penn State or elsewhere who require additional coursework to be eligible for CPA certification.

 How can I find out more about other graduate degree programs offered at Penn State?

 What primary fields are offered in the Ph.D.
 Program at Smeal College of Business?
 What degree is listed on the diploma?

 While the Smeal PhD degree is in Business Administration, there are six distinct primary fields or areas of emphasis within Business Administration from which to choose: Accounting, Finance, Insurance & Real Estate, Management & Organization, Marketing, and Supply Chain & Information Systems.
 You MUST choose only one of the six primary fields during the application process and may one submit only ONE application for consideration.

 How are the primary fields indicated?